 Mimikatz has since evolved, and hackers continue to use it to devise new attacks.
-Though a golden ticket attack adopts a different approach, the end result is the same: severely compromised networks and massive data breaches.
-And what’s most disturbing is that these attacks can easily go undetected for years.
+Though a golden ticket attack adopts a different approach, the result is severely compromised networks and massive data breaches.
+And what's most disturbing is that these attacks can easily go undetected for years.

 How can you protect your network from golden ticket attacks?

 The next best practice is to implement MFA wherever possible.
-Having a multi-factor authentication process in place ensures multiple barriers to unauthorized data access.
+A multi-factor authentication process ensures multiple barriers to unauthorized data access.
 The absolute necessity of MFA has never been more evident than now, during a global pandemic that has witnessed a massive workplace transformation.
 As more and more people were forced to work remotely, companies rushed to provide remote access via the Microsoft Remote Desktop Protocol (RDP).
-However, some failed to perform the necessary security due to diligence checks, leaving their RDP ports exposed to the Internet and making them easy attack targets.
+However, some failed to perform the necessary security due to diligence checks, exposing their RDP ports to the Internet and making them easy attack targets.